ON THIS PAGE: You will learn about the different types of treatments doctors use for people with SCLC. Use the menu to see other pages.

 If cancer spreads to another part in the body from where it started, doctors call it metastatic cancer.
 Most patients who develop metastatic SCLC need to start treatment right away.
 Talk with your doctor about the available treatment options, including clinical trials, so you are comfortable with the treatment plan.

-Your treatment plan may include a combination of surgery, chemotherapy, and radiation therapy.
+Your treatment plan may include surgery, chemotherapy, immunotherapy, and/or radiation therapy.
 Chemotherapy is not as effective as radiation therapy or surgery to treat lung cancer that has spread to the brain.
 For this reason, lung cancer that has spread to the brain is usually treated with radiation therapy.
 Most people with brain metastases from lung cancer receive radiation therapy to the entire brain.
 This can cause side effects such as hair loss, fatigue, and redness of the scalp.

 Palliative care will also be important to help relieve symptoms and side effects.
 Radiation therapy or surgery may also be used to treat metastases that are causing pain or other symptoms.
 Bone metastases that weaken major bones can be treated with surgery, and the bones can be reinforced using metal implants.